Chibale Zambia: spirit possession

 A cult of affliction is a religious subsystem in which misfortune is culturally interpreted in terms of exceptionally strong domination by a specific non-human agent, and attempts are made to remove the misfortune by having the afflicted join the cult venerating that specific agent.

-This definition, however, does not cover the situation in Chibale.
-It may better fit possession cults in western Zambia.
-There, a specific agent causes a specific misfortune, as described by Turner and White.
+This definition, however, does not fully cover the situation in Chibale.
+It may better fit possession cults in western Zambia, where a specific agent causes a specific misfortune, as described by Turner and White.

 The situation in Chibale

 Chibale Zambia: spirit possession.
-In Chibale, specific symptoms in the possession illness are no signs of a specific type of possession.
-Nor is the removing of the misfortune, in Chibale the possession illness, the sole purpose of the cult.
-They interpret illness and other misfortune of the possessed as signs of bad communication between possessed and possessing spirit.
-The aim is to reach and keep kumfwana, mutual understanding between the possessed and the possessing spirit.
-In this way, the latter can work properly through the possessed.
-Once kumfwana is reached, the possessed, as a medium, can help others in hunting, healing, or singing and dancing.
-In that way, the cult of affliction also fulfils functions of the old local central cults.
-At the personal level, it provides protection against illness, witchcraft and other possible dangers.
+In Chibale, specific symptoms in the possession illness are not signs of a specific type of possession.
+Nor is the removal of the misfortune, in Chibale the possession illness, the sole purpose of the cult.
+They interpret illness and other misfortune of the spirit-possessed as signs of poor communication between the spirit-possessed and the possessing spirit.
+The aim is to reach and maintain kumfwana, mutual understanding between the spirit-possessed and the possessing spirit.
+In this way, the latter can work properly through the spirit-possessed.
+Once kumfwana is reached, the spirit-possessed, as a medium, can help others in hunting, healing, or singing and dancing.
+Thus, the cult of affliction also fulfils functions of the old local central cults.
+On a personal level, it provides protection against illness, witchcraft, and other possible dangers.
 And, for the mediums, it can provide income.

 Music, state of possession and trance

 Contrary to the situation in many parts of the world, music does not induce the actual state of being possessed.
-It does play a role in crisis-trance in non-possessed and unsuccessful possessed.
-The experienced possessed, however, goes through the process of kuseluka: to have the spirits descend upon him.
-Although the spirits sing through the possessed after they have ‘arrived’, music plays no role in their arrival.
+It does play a role in crisis-trance in non-possessed and unsuccessful spirit-possessed.
+The experienced spirit-possessed, however, go through the process of kuseluka: to have the spirits descend upon them.
+Although the spirits sing through the spirit-possessed after they have ‘arrived’, music plays no role in their arrival.

 After the kuseluka, the human being (muntu) is in the state of kwililwa (to be descended upon).
-In this state, she has a different feeling of reality.
-The possessed describe this in various ways.
+In this state, the spirit-possessed have a different feeling of reality.
+They describe this in various ways.
 “I felt heavy”, “I felt protected”, “I felt surrounded” or “I felt hot in the chest”.
 People who have experienced a crisis trance describe that state differently.
 “I was swept away”, “I felt a whirlwind inside of me” or “I was blown by a strong wind”.
-Wind is an often used metaphor for possessing spirits.
+Wind is an often-used metaphor for possessing spirits.

 There were more nature spirits (cibanda) in former days.
-They could more easily block the work of the possessed, for instance by drumming in the hills.
-Nowadays they are still as fierce, but in the minority.
-So, the population growth led to a rise in the number of ancestral spirits (mupashi).
-[Before that] The ancestral spirits always had to plead with the nature spirits.
-And then there came an agreement between the nature spirits and the ancestral spirits to let the latter do their work with the possessed.
+They could more easily block the work of the spirit-possessed, for instance by drumming in the hills.
+Nowadays, they are still as fierce, but in the minority.
+The population growth led to a rise in the number of ancestral spirits (mupashi).
+Before that, the ancestral spirits always had to plead with the nature spirits.
+Then, an agreement was reached between the nature spirits and the ancestral spirits to let the latter do their work with the spirit-possessed.

 Mika Mwape Chungwa ∵ personal communication, 1986.

-An explanation why the number of possessed increased in the 1970s and the 1980s
+An explanation for why the number of spirit-possessed increased in the 1970s and the 1980s.

 Spirit possession and trance

 Chibale Zambia: spirit possession.
-One should not confuse possession behaviour with the behaviour related to trance.
+One should not confuse possession behaviour with behaviour related to trance.
 Trance refers to a form of altered state of consciousness.
-Trance with ‘crisis’ as one of its characteristics6See Rouget (1985: 11). is a possible but certainly not necessary part of possession behaviour.
+Trance with ‘crisis’ as one of its characteristics5See Rouget (1985: 11). is a possible but not necessary part of possession behaviour.
 In Chibale, a ritual lasting the whole night may not see any of the mediums present go into crisis-trance.
-With experienced possessed, this trance is rare at public rituals.
-It occurs only during the transition of a state of good communication to one of bad communication and vice versa.
-A change in kumfwana between possessed and possessing spirit.
-Temporary unconsciousness of the possessed occurs.
-The spirits may use this to communicate with the attendants of that possessed through speech.
+With experienced spirit-possessed, this trance is rare at public rituals.
+It occurs only during the transition from a state of good communication to one of bad communication, and vice versa: a change in kumfwana between spirit-possessed and possessing spirit.
+Temporary unconsciousness of the spirit-possessed occurs.
+The spirits may use this to communicate with the attendants of that spirit-possessed through speech.

-Compared with other literature about possession in Africa in which the terms trance, ecstasy and possession (behaviour) may be used interchangeably7Note that even the title and subtitle of a valuable book like that of Rouget (1985) suggests the inseparability of the two notions: Music and trance.
+Compared with other literature on spirit possession in Africa, where the terms trance, ecstasy and possession (behaviour) may be used interchangeably6Note that even the title and subtitle of a valuable book like Rouget’s (1985) suggest the inseparability of the two notions: Music and trance.
 A theory of the relations between music and possession., the central Zambian form of possession behaviour seems to be exceptional.

 Photo 254 ∵ Dancing in rapture but not in trance